Were you a Boy Scout? I was, back in the 1950s. I served as an Explorer Scoutmaster in Illinois in the 1970s.

-Over the past decade, an investigator hired by the Scouting organization, identified 12,254 victims of sexual abuse by 7,819 scout leaders and adults from 1946 to 2017.
+Over the past decade, an investigator hired by the Scouting organization identified 12,254 victims of sexual abuse by 7,819 scout leaders and adults from 1946 to 2017.

 That, say critics of the Boy Scouts of America, is just the tip of a massive iceberg of corruption within the organization.

-“We are outraged that there have been times when individuals took advantage of our programs to abuse innocent children,” says a statement from BSA. ““We believe victims, we support them, we pay for counseling by a provider of their choice, and we encourage them to come forward.
+“We are outraged that there have been times when individuals took advantage of our programs to abuse innocent children,” says a statement from BSA.
+“We believe victims, we support them, we pay for counseling by a provider of their choice, and we encourage them to come forward.
 It is BSA policy that all incidents of suspected abuse are reported to law enforcement.”

-That may be true now, but it was not so in the 1970s in Alton, IL, when I served as an volunteer Explorer leader for the Scouts.
+That may be true now, but it was not so in the 1970s in Alton, IL, when I served as a volunteer Explorer leader for the Scouts.
 Explorers were open to both teenage boys and girls and during a pickup basketball game, a 16-year-old female high school student began rubbing herself sexually against one of the boys.

-I made a note to talk to her about it afterwards, and she sat in my car afterwards outside the gym and I asked her if she knew what she was doing and how inappropriate it was.
+I made a note to talk to her about it afterward, and she sat in my car afterwards outside the gym and I asked her if she knew what she was doing and how inappropriate it was.

 Instead of answering, she moved over close to me in the car seat, threw her arms around my neck and tried to kiss me passionately while dropping her hand to my lap and start massaging my groin.

 I pushed her away and asked her what she thought she was doing.